 - Complete all necessary paperwork.

 Jumpstart at Emerson College is located in the Elma Lewis Center at 148 Boylston Street.
 Please contact a team member to schedule a visit.

 Boston, MA 02116

 Taylor Gourdeau joined Jumpstart Emerson as the volunteer manager in July 2019.
 In their role as volunteer manager, Taylor recruits, supervises, and trains students to become Jumpstart Corps Members.
 These students then implement a literacy-based curriculum in pre-schools that are located in under-resourced neighborhoods in the Boston area.

 Prior to joining Jumpstart, Taylor served as an Environmental Peace Corps Volunteer in Tanzania for over two years.
 Before that, they volunteered and lived abroad in South America after completing their B.A. in English Literature and Women and Gender Studies at Pace University in New York City.
 They are deeply committed to doing work that has a positive impact and are very happy to be working with the Elma Lewis Center.

 Jumpstart Quality Coach

-Alba joined as the Quality Coach for Boston in September 2019.
-Prior to this, Alba lived in San Diego and Portland, Oregon, working directly with foster youth to prevent displacement and managing Family Resource Centers for the community.
-In her role as the Quality Coach, Alba supports the students as they implement the curriculum in our program sites by providing consistent observation and feedback, meeting weekly with the Team Leaders, and coordinating partnerships with the preschools.
+Christine joined Jumpstart as the Quality Coach for Emerson College in December 2020.
+Prior to her work with Jumpstart, Christine provided individualized one to one Applied Behavior Analysis therapy, including academic programs, daily living skills, vocational skills, and behavior plans to children with Autism.
+As Quality Coach, Christine supports the students as they implement literacy-based curriculum in our program sites by providing consistent observation and feedback, meeting weekly with the Team Leaders, and coordinating partnerships with the preschools.